 The widow’s pension: bereavement support payment explained

-If you aren’t sure how you will cope financially after your partner dies, you may find some reassurance in bereavement support.
+If you are worried about how you would pay your bills after your partner dies, you may find some reassurance in bereavement support.

-The bereavement support payment was introduced in April 2017.
-It replaced the widowed parent's allowance, bereavement allowance (previously known as the widow's pension) and bereavement payment.
+The bereavement support payment is intended to protect people from financial hardship, during the difficult month’s after their partner’s death.
+It was introduced in April 2017, replacing the widowed parent's allowance, the bereavement allowance (previously known as the widow's pension) and the bereavement payment.

-As long as you pass the eligibility criteria, you will receive benefits from the government for 18 months to help you manage during the time following your partner's death.
+As long as you meet the eligibility criteria, you will receive payments from the government for 18 months.

 What is a widow’s pension?

-The widow’s pension isn’t around anymore, but there’s a similar scheme called the bereavement support payment (BSP) in its place.
+Although you may still hear reference to the widow’s pension, this particular benefit isn’t actually around anymore.
+However, there’s a similar scheme called the bereavement support payment (BSP) in its place.

-If your civil partner, husband or wife has died, you may be eligible to apply to the benefits scheme to receive a lump sum followed by regular payments for up to 18 months.
+If you are eligible for the benefit you’ll get an initial lump sum followed by regular payments for up to 18 months.

 This money can be used to help you manage your bills and cover other vital spending during this distressing time.

-It can also tide you over while you wait to receive their pension pot, if you’re entitled to this.
+It can also tide you over while you wait to inherit their pension, if you’re entitled to the pot.

 Who can get the bereavement support payment?